10sr/recently-el/README.md

 - Share the file list among multiple Emacs instances
   - `sync-recentf` also provides this, but the sync can only be triggered with timer
-  - `recently` saves and restores the list every time when adding files and reading the list, if necessary
+  - `recently` saves and restores the list every time, if necessary, when adding files and reading the list
 - Do not remove entries that are not found in filesystems
   - Today it is common that a file is not found temporarily, for example when using some VCSes like Git